IJbeasley/Personal_Academic_Website/content/VCE-Biology/_index.md

 ## Introduction:

 > Since graduating high school in 2016 I have taught VCE Biology for many different students and organisations.
 Naturally, this means I've written and spoken a lot about VCE Biology.
-I've collected some of this material below, and plan to expand it for the upcoming study design (2022-).
-The [ASHA Lecture](https://ashalectures.org/vce-resources) webpage also has plenty of free resources to support you in your biology journal.
+I've collected some of this material below, and am currently working on expanding it for the upcoming study design (2022-).
+The [ASHA Lecture](https://ashalectures.org/vce-resources) webpage also has plenty of free resources to support you in your biology journey.
 Hopefully you find this material useful!

 <p>&nbsp;</p>